Japan: Kobe – Rokkosan Pasture (Rokkosan Bokujo)

 We loved the place!
 The weather was great, the place is huge and it was relatively empty on a friday afternoon.
+But because of the cooling weather, walking around this huge farm is more fun than tiring.
 Baby E had fun chasing after sheeps and just walking around, happily spotting animals here and there.

 The place was huge and we simply roam around the farm without any guide.
 Although from the website, it seems there are plenty of activities the kids can do, but even without all those, we enjoyed ourselves plenty.
 While it’s not the easiest place to get to, it’s totally worth the hassle and I will go back again if I have the chance.